+- i. by agreement of the Parties (for instance, an agreement re: wages and hours of work); and ii. as governed by the following articles of the collective agreement

 - 1 Scope and Purpose

 - 2 Recognition

 - 3 Definitions

 - 4 Management Rights

 - 5 Union Representation

 - 6 No Discrimination

 - 7 Union Security

 - 8 Information

 - 9 No Strike or Lockout

 - 10 Grievance Procedure

 - 11 Counselling, Discipline and Discharge

 - 17 Instructional Resources

 - 18 Health & Safety

 - 20 Vacations and Public Holidays (Schedule A does not apply)

 - 23 Term

-24 - Legal Liability
+- 24 Legal Liability

-25 - Employee Information
+- 25 Employee Information

-26 - Workplace Accommodation
+- 26 Workplace Accommodation

-27 - Intellectual Property
+- 27 Intellectual Property

-Letter of Understanding re: Policies Affecting Terms and Conditions of Employment
+- Letter of Understanding re: Policies Affecting Terms and Conditions of Employment

-Letter of Understanding re: Workplace Violence
+- Letter of Understanding re: Workplace Violence

-Letter of Understanding re: McMaster's Employment Equity Statement As at Aug 31, 2019
+- Letter of Understanding re: McMaster's Employment Equity Statement As at Aug 31, 2019

-Letter of Understanding re: Training
+- Letter of Understanding re: Gender-Affirmation

-Indigenous Studies Program language
+- Letter of Understanding re: Training Indigenous Studies Program language